Skip to main content

 Use the MCP server

 3. Make sure you have Agent selected as the chat mode.
 You can select this from the dropdown menu at the top of the chat panel.
-Screenshot showing the MCP agent dropdown in VS Code
+Screenshot showing the MCP agent dropdown

 4. You can also select the model you wish to use alongside the MCP server from the adjacent dropdown.
 Quality of responses may vary between models.